17kaushalsingh/YOLOv5-Object-Detection-Tool/README/YoloDetectionService.md

 2. Starting a Python process that loads YOLOv5 models
 3. Sending commands to the Python process via standard input
 4. Capturing output from the Python process
+5. Monitoring server readiness through project directory creation
-5. Managing the lifecycle of the detection server and temporary resources
+6. Managing the lifecycle of the detection server

 ## Detailed Method Breakdown